Shicheng-Guo/BIS180L_web/_posts/2017-05-18-RNAseq-edgeR.md

 Two packages that effectively deal with the above issues are [DESeq](http://bioconductor.org/packages/release/bioc/html/DESeq.html) and [edgeR](http://www.bioconductor.org/packages/release/bioc/html/edgeR.html), both available through [Bioconductor](http://bioconductor.org/).
 We will use edgeR for today's exercises.

-If you are going to do RNAseq analyses of your samples at some later point I __strongly recommend__ that you thoroughly study the [edgeR user manual](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) available both at the [link](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) and by typing `edgeRUsersGuide()` in R (after you have loaded the library).
+If you are going to do your own RNAseq analyses at some later time, I __strongly recommend__ that you thoroughly study the [edgeR user manual](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) available both at the [link](http://www.bioconductor.org/packages/release/bioc/vignettes/edgeR/inst/doc/edgeRUsersGuide.pdf) and by typing `edgeRUsersGuide()` in R (after you have loaded the library).

 ## Set your working directory